hamsamilton/AutoDayAndNightRThemes/README.md

 # DynamicRThemes
 Make RStudio boot a light or dark theme depending on the time of day in your area!
 This repo contains instructions and code for easy set up.
-Requires latest version of R (3.6)
+Requires latest version of R (3.6).
+You will also need RStudio > 1.2.5033 or RMarkdown will crash.

 1.)
 Install required packages: